MinhBang1000/nycu-data-vis/dataset/readme.md

 Retrieved from: https://population.un.org/wpp/Download/

-## Fertility rate,medium projection – UN WPP
+## Population,ages 25-64 – UN WPP
-The average number of live births a hypothetical cohort of women would have at the end of their reproductive period if they were subject during their whole lives to the fertility rates of a given period and if they were not subject to mortality.Projections from 2024 onwards are based on the UN's medium scenario.
+De facto total population in a country, area or region as of 1 July of the year indicated.This only includesages 25-64.
 Last updated: July 12, 2024
-Date range: 2024–2100
+Date range: 1950–2023
-Unit: live births per woman
+Unit: people

 ### How to cite this data